 Whilst on adoption leave, an employee can work up to a maximum of 10 days, providing it is mutually agreed between both the employee and their line manager.
 This is known as a Keeping in Touch (KIT) day.
-Examples of what KIT days may be used for are to attend training relevant to your role or to attend team events.
+Examples of what KIT days may be used for, are to attend training relevant to your role or to attend team events.
 KIT days are not compulsory and must be discussed and agreed with the manager.

 KIT days can only be taken in whole days, with any work completed on any given day amounting to one KIT day.
+Therefore, if you only work for half or part of a day, this will still be counted as a full KIT day.
 An employee is usually paid at their normal basic rate of pay for time spent working on a keeping-in-touch day and this is inclusive of any adoption pay entitlement.